mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 ## Learning to use an ultrawide monitor

-I haven't received most of the components for my new computer yet, but I did set up the monitor, and it's really nice.
+I haven't received all of the components for my new computer yet, but I did already set up my new monitor.
+I quickly realized I needed a new strategy for managing windows on my desktop.

-But I quickly realized I needed a new strategy for managing windows.
-My old monitor was 34", and I mostly just used Win+Left / Win+Right to dock windows to half-width.
+My old monitor was 34", and I mostly used Win+Left / Win+Right to dock windows to half-width on my desktop.

-I originally tried [Komorebi](https://github.com/LGUG2Z/komorebi), but I found it too complicated.

-I found [Fancy Zones](https://learn.microsoft.com/en-us/windows/powertoys/fancyzones), and it does exactly what I want.
-It lets me define zones, and then I can dock windows to those zones by hotkey or with the mouse.
+I tried [Komorebi](https://github.com/LGUG2Z/komorebi), but I found it too complicated.
+Then, I found [Fancy Zones](https://learn.microsoft.com/en-us/windows/powertoys/fancyzones), and it does exactly what I want.
+It lets me define zones through a GUI, and then I can dock windows to those zones by hotkey or with the mouse.

 Here are my four zones: